© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Bwlych Glascwm Pillow Mounds is a scheduled monument protected by Cadw under reference BR252.
 View the official record →

-Pen Bwlych Glascwm is a pillow mound located in Breconshire, Wales, representing a form of medieval land management and agricultural enhancement.
+Pen Bwlych Glascwm Pillow Mounds is a scheduled ancient monument comprising earthwork features characteristic of medieval rabbit warren management in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR252.

 Pen Bwlych Glascwm Pillow Mounds dates from the medieval period, and is classified as a pillow mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Bwlych Glascwm Pillow Mounds is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR252.